 By Marcia Levin

-Riviera Maya, on the northeast coast of Mexico‘s Yucatan Peninsula, right on the beautiful bright blue Caribbean Sea, is home to a trio of Riviera Maya hotels.
+Riviera Maya, on the northeast coast of Mexico‘s Yucatan Peninsula, and one of the top 10 places in Mexico for travelers, is home to a trio of Riviera Maya hotels.
 The Karisma Resorts are pretty wonderful all-suite oceanfront properties with that proverbial something for everyone – and with absolutely amazing natural beauty wherever you look.